bhaveshlohana/HacktoberFest2020-Contributions/CONTRIBUTING.md

 3. ### Upload your Code or Change

-    Make what change you want to make in Repo.
+    Make what change you want to make in Repo(repository).
 It can be spelling mistake, code correction or anything.

     You can also upload your program to respective folder.
 It can be anything "Hello world program", "Rock Paper Scissors",etc.